What Happened On This Day May 18 In F1 History?

 2003

 On May 18, Michael Schumacher overcame two aborted starts, a rain shower, and a pit lane fire to win the 2003 Austrian Grand Prix.
 Issues with Christiano da Matta’s launch-control system led to two aborted starts.
 Once underway, Schumacher initially led but faced a brief rain shower.
 During his pit stop, his fuel hose caught fire, but he calmly waited until given the all-clear and rejoined in third.
-Passing Kimi Raikkonen‘s McLaren and taking the lead after Juan Pablo Montoya’s Williams failed, Schumacher held on to win the race.
+Passing Kimi Raikkonen‘s McLaren and taking the lead after the Williams of Juan Pablo Montoya failed, Schumacher held on to win the race.

 Seen in: